 Mechanical Design Engineer

 I strive to solve problems and design with enthusiastic creativity from the ideation stage downstream to all details of implementation.
-Beginning my career in woodworking, I continue to enjoy the opportunities to merge aesthetics with function and engineering- working alongside industrial designers and customers, and taking into consideration first impressions and the whole user experience.
+Having begun my career in woodworking, I continue to enjoy the opportunities to merge aesthetics with function and engineering- working alongside industrial designers and customers, and taking into consideration first impressions and the whole user experience.

-Such as getting creative with flanges on a sheetmetal part or maximizing features in an injection molded part to get the most functionality.
 I love the prototyping, iteration process that goes with product development and building with creative strategies that find the right balance of detail vs speed.
 I have experience with manufacturing tool design, cost sensitive products, hand held devices and semiconductor components.

 Project Portfolio